Root number in integer parameter families of elliptic curves: Introduction

 \subsection{Acknowledgments}

 This article was triggered by an email conversation with Fernando Gouv\^ea.
 I thank him for his interest.
-I also wish to thank Arul Shankar and Marc Hindry for helpful discussions.
+I also wish to thank Rena Chu, Marc Hindry and Arul Shankar for helpful discussions and the anonymous referees for several useful suggestions and a very detailled list of typos.